MathiasRenner/bitleaf-blog/_posts/2016-12-07-setup-xmpp-with-omemo-encryption-on-your-desktop.md

   Setup XMPP with OMEMO encryption on your
   Desktop
 author: Mathias Renner
-post_date: 2016-12-07 21:38:19
 post_excerpt: ""
 layout: post
 permalink: >
   https://bitleaf.de/2016/12/07/setup-xmpp-with-omemo-encryption-on-your-desktop/
 published: true
+post_date: 2016-12-07 21:38:19
 ---
 In this article we will setup secure messaging on your desktop such that you have a safe wire to your friends – on all your devices.

 <!--more-->

-If you haven’t read “<a class="markup--anchor markup--p-anchor" href="https://medium.com/@mathiasrenner/setup-whatsapp-like-chat-messaging-with-open-source-software-complete-guide-ec7adc0d3519?source=user_profile---------2---------" target="_blank" data-href="https://medium.com/@mathiasrenner/setup-whatsapp-like-chat-messaging-with-open-source-software-complete-guide-ec7adc0d3519?source=user_profile---------2---------">Setup a Whatsapp-like chat messaging that respects your privacy–in just 10 minutes</a>”, read at least the introduction to understand why XMPP with OMEMO is useful.
+If you haven’t read “<a class="markup--anchor markup--p-anchor" href="https://medium.com/@mathiasrenner/setup-whatsapp-like-chat-messaging-with-open-source-software-complete-guide-ec7adc0d3519?source=user_profile---------2---------" target="_blank">Setup a Whatsapp-like chat messaging that respects your privacy–in just 10 minutes</a>”, read at least the introduction to understand why XMPP with OMEMO is useful.
 Best, take these 10 minutes and follow the instructions of the blog post.
 <h3 id="6f59" class="graf graf--h3 graf-after--p"><strong>Requirements</strong></h3>
 <ul class="postList">
  	<li id="4cdb" class="graf graf--li graf-after--h3"><strong class="markup--strong markup--li-strong">You need Ubuntu as Operating System on your Desktop</strong>
 I show all steps using the operating system <strong class="markup--strong markup--li-strong">Ubuntu</strong>.
-With some effort, you can probably get it up and running <a class="markup--anchor markup--li-anchor" href="http://xmpp.org/software/clients.html" target="_blank" rel="nofollow noopener" data-href="http://xmpp.org/software/clients.html">on Windows and macOS</a>.
+With some effort, you can probably get it up and running <a class="markup--anchor markup--li-anchor" href="http://xmpp.org/software/clients.html" target="_blank" rel="nofollow noopener">on Windows and macOS</a>.
 However, a Linux operating system such as Ubuntu respects your privacy more, therefore I recommend using Linux.</li>
  	<li id="e8c8" class="graf graf--li graf-after--li"><strong class="markup--strong markup--li-strong">You do NOT need IT skills</strong></li>
 </ul>
 <h3 id="92a6" class="graf graf--h3 graf-after--li"><strong>Setup messenger on your Desktop</strong></h3>